nephio-project/porch/docs/content/en/docs/9_troubleshooting_and_faq/disaster-recovery/_index.md

 None - complete recovery of state at time of cluster loss.

-Through using Git as the source of truth, we might expect Porch to automatically delete any state that only exists in the cache - e.g., package revisions in Draft state.
+Through using Git as the source of truth, we might expect Porch to automatically delete any state that only exists in the cache - e.g., package revisions in "Draft" lifecycle stage.
 However, the connection between Porch and Git is represented by the Repository objects, so until they are recreated in the GitOps reconciliation, Porch does not know the state of Git to overwrite the cached state.